Chula Vista Truck Accident Lawyers

 The effects of driver fatigue include the following:

-- Drifting off the lanes
+• Drifting off the lane.

-- Slow reactions to road hazards
+• Slow reactions to road hazards.

 Distracted Driving